R1leyMP/CSCE201-Group-Project/README.md

 This program takes corresponding questions and answers about animals, and allows user to guess which one is correct.
 _________________________________________
 DOWNLOADS:
-Windows User: download Windows version.\n
+Windows User: download Windows version.
 Mac User: download XCode version.

 All users download ANSWER and QUESTION .txt files to same folder as cpp file for program to work.